 I am damn sure that 99% times we don’t know the Root Cause Analysis (RCA) or fix because we don’t ask for it.

-Believe me, knowing the exact fix, module in which fix was done, whether it was in the front end or back end, whether it was injected in any feature development or some other defect’s fix, will always help you in your testing.
+Believe me, knowing the exact fix, module in which the fix was done, whether it was in the front end or back end, whether it was injected in any feature development or some other defect’s fix, will always help you in your testing.
 Always.

 Apart from this, this information helps you know a lot of technical stuff which may be otherwise you will never come across.

 Remedy?
-Ask it.
+Ask for it.
 Demand it.
 Whichever works.

 The problem here is, we say that we didn’t get the opportunity to perform non-functional types of testing, or we are not supposed to do it or we don’t have time.

 Agreed, learning always demands time.
 But isn’t there anything you can change?

 While testing that new feature or while testing that one API,

 - Isn’t it possible for you to keep a watch on the response time?